USDepartmentofLabor/ui-claimant-experience-pilot/docs/claim-events-workflow.md

 The `FETCHED` Event indicates that the SWA has taken ownership of the Claim.
 Claims with `COMPLETED` and `FETCHED` Events should not be returned as part of the SWA Claim queue.

+## RESOLVED

+When a SWA has reached the final state of a Claim in its system of record, it should mark the Claim as `RESOLVED` in the USDOL system.
+The `description` of the `RESOLVED` event is an optional string supplied by the SWA that should describe the reason for the resolution.

 ## DELETED

 When a SWA wants us to destroy the encrypted sensitive Claim data we have stored, then can send a `DELETE` HTTP request via our API.